sethgilbert-git/Average-Joe/README.md

 3 == 5     # Evaluates to False as the operands are different

 '7' == 7   # Evaluates to False as the operands are different types
+# first expression will store as true because the two values are equal.
+This uses the equal to operator
+first_expression = 2 * 2 == 2 + 2
+# seocond expression will store as true as well because the values are not equal.
+This uses the not equal operator
+second_expression = 3 + 3 != 3 * 3
+# third expression will show as false because defining the value 9 makes the values not equal
+third_expression = 3 * 3 == '9'
+# printing the boolean expression answers
+print(first_expression, second_expression, third_expression)